-- (b) Certificates will be awarded to the highest scoring station in each category listed under Section $V\dots$ - (i) In every participating country. - (ii) In each call area of the United States, Canada, Australia, European Russia, Asiatic Russia, Spain, and Japan. - (iii) At the discretion of the contest director second- and thirdplace awards may be made. - XI.
+- (b) Certificates will be awarded to the highest scoring station in each category listed under Section V . . . - (i) In every participating country. - (ii) In each call area of the United States, Canada, Russia, Spain, and Japan. - (iii) At the discretion of the contest director second- and thirdplace awards may be made. - XI.
 Club Competition: A plaque will be awarded each year to the club that has the highest aggregate score from logs submitted by its members.
-To be listed in the results, a minimum of three logs must be received from a club. - (a) The club must be a local group and not a national organization (e.g., ARRL or DARC). - (b) Participation is limited to members residing in or operating from a local geographic area defined as within a 275 km radius from center of club area (except for DXpeditions specially organized for operation in the contest).
+To be listed in the results, a minimum of three logs must be received from a club. - (a) The club must be a local group and not a national organization (e.g., ARRL or DARC). - (b) Participation is limited to members residing in or operating from a local geographic area (exception: DXpeditions specially organized for operation in the contest and manned by members).